gotoanewplace/hello_world/README.md

 # hello_world

-This is a readme file which used to learn about github.
+This is a readme file which is used to learn about github.